alessandrosebastianelli/Deep_Learning_Example_Keras_Python/1.Noise_Filter/README.md

 # Additive Noise Filter with a Deep Neural Network

-The model used is Fully Connected Network
+The model used is based on a Fully Connected Network

 ![](model_plot.png)

-Plese note that the datast will be created in runtime.
+Note that the dataset will be created at run time.
 The noise has a normal distibution (mean 0 and variance 1), scaled by a 0.2 factor.

 ## Test